scm-manager/website/content/posts/2021-10-07-scm-manager-2-24-0/index.md

 ![Folder Actions](assets/folder-actions.png)

 By clicking on the create button a folder creation modal shows up.
 You can create sub-directories on one or more nested levels.
-Since this are repositories each change has to be a commit/changeset.
-If you delete a directories all included files and sub-directories also gets deleted.
+Since these are repositories each change has to be a commit/changeset.
+If you delete directories all included files and sub-directories also get deleted.

 ![Folder Creation](assets/folder-creation.png)